About Us

 Clough Tavern Farm is one of the oldest and historically significant properties in Canterbury, NH.
 1734 Thomas Clough received a land grant from King George III of England in exchange for building and operating a saw and grist mill on the grant’s property’s brook.
 The ell was built first in 1743 and the big house circa 1777.

 The homestead stayed in the Clough family until 1957.
 It was built as a tavern yet no records have been found to substantiate this.
-We do know that there were mills, a large barn, attached small barn and 2 large attached sheds, an orchard, sheep, horses, cattle, pastures and forest.
+We do know that there were mills, a large barn, attached small barn, three stall shed, large attached two story sheep shed, later a milk room, an orchard, sheep, horses, cattle, pastures and forest.
 By the mid 20th century, it had become a summer place, loved and enjoyed by 3 generations.
-Ethel and Andrew Scanlon, only the third family to own the property, bought the remaining 130 acres in 1964, restoring the existing buildings and bringing the land back into production.
-That brings us to 2003 when son David Scanlon and wife Naomi Fifield bought the property; bringing their 4 daughters, goats, flock of Scottish Blackface sheep, dogs and cats.
-Two Sisiters’ Garlic, a commercial garlic crop was soon added and operated along with animals and hay fields.
-Today, it is home to Clough Tavern Farm, Two Sisters’ Garlic, registered Teeswater Sheep, Raspberries, pastures and managed forestland.
+Arthur and Mary Mudge were the first nonfamily to to make it their family home for six years Ethel and Andrew Scanlon bought the remaining 130 acres in 1963, restoring the existing buildings and bringing the land back into production.
+This brings us to 2003 when son David Scanlon and wife Naomi Fifield bought the property; bringing with them 4 daughters, goats, flock of Scottish Blackface sheep, dogs and cats.
+Two Sisiters’ Garlic, a commercial garlic crop was soon added.Today, it is home to Clough Tavern Farm, Two Sisters’ Garlic, registered Teeswater Sheep, Raspberries, pastures and managed forestland.

 History tells us that change is inevitable but, our goal remains that the farm is loved, productive and preserved.